Bike Touring in Ireland

 it when you're on the east coast!

-The best raingear for touring in Ireland is a cycling cape.
-They
+One option for raingear for touring in Ireland is a cycling

-using them in very windy weather (not uncommon in Ireland, even during
+like using them in very windy weather (not uncommon in Ireland,

 Where to go